Aaron-Bopp/TIM/40_Evergreens/The most reliable path to success is repeatedly trying to succeed.md

 >
 > <cite>[[Dr. K]]</cite>

-It's not about being successful, it's about doing what you can do to get close to success.
+It's not about being successful, it's about doing what you can do to get close to [[success]].

 ### <hr class="footnote"/>